 The typical commission tied to the sale of a home these days is 5% of the sales price, though it can be as high as 6%, and lower than 5% in some cases.

 The seller’s agent typically sets the rate of commission, and then works out a deal with the agent representing the buyer.

-In many cases, the two agents will split the commission 50/50, though it can vary based on market demand and other factors.
 So they may each get 2.5%, assuming it’s an equal split.
 Other times one agent may agree to take less than half of the commission to get the deal done.